Giuffre's Prince Andrew suit goes ahead despite Epstein deal

 The judge's findings mirrored comments he made during oral arguments by both sides when he was particularly dismissive of the arguments made on the prince's behalf.

-Epstein, 66, killed himself in a Manhattan jail cell in 2019 while awaiting a sex trafficking trial, while Maxwell, 60, was recently convicted of sex trafficking and conspiracy charges in federal court in New York.
+Epstein, 66, killed himself in a Manhattan jail cell in 2019 while awaiting a sex trafficking trial, while his former girlfriend, Maxwell, 60, was recently convicted of sex trafficking and conspiracy charges in federal court in New York.
 Giuffre’s allegations against Andrew were not a part of either criminal case.

-The Associated Press does not typically identify people who say they are victims of sexual assault unless they choose to come forward publicly, as Giuffre has.
+The AP does not typically identify people who say they are victims of sexual assault unless they choose to come forward publicly, as Giuffre has.

 AP reporter Danica Kirka contributed from London.